r-devel/r-dev-env/docs/container_setup/gitpod_workspace/workspacestop_and_restart.md

     ![stop gitpod workspace](../../assets/gitpod3.png)

+    !!! note
-    !!!
-Note Stopping a workspace will save its state, so you can resume later without losing your progress.
+        Stopping a workspace will save its state, so you can resume later without losing your progress.

 ### Restarting a Gitpod Workspace